Book Review – THE SIX SACRED STONES by Matthew Reilly

 What makes The Six Sacred Stones different to any of the previous books written by Matthew Reilly?

 It is the fact that the story is only halfway through when you reach the end of the novel.
-The Six Sacred Stones presents readers a cliff hanger like no other I have seen in a fiction series.
+The Six Sacred Stones presents readers a cliff hanger of a scale rarely seen in a fiction series.
 It is so abrupt.
 I don’t consider this a spoiler, more like a community service announcement – readers soon figure it out for themselves when the pages start running out with many of the stated goals yet to be achieved.
 Reilly himself admits it is very much like waiting for the next season of a TV show that has ended on a cliff hanger.

 Genre: Action, Adventure, Thriller